Free Printable Multiplication Worksheets (for Grade 3 to 5)

 Also, they need to know that multiplication is represented by the signs: cross ‘×’, asterisk ‘*’ or dot ‘•’.
 It would help if you reminded them that multiplying a number by zero (0) always results in a zero, and multiplying a number by one (1) always results in that number.

-With this in mind, you can now introduce your grade 3, grade 4, or grade 5 students to Times Tables and multiplication worksheets to make their calculations easier.
-A multiplication worksheet is meant to help students understand how multiplication works and how it is repeated addition.
+With this in mind, you can now introduce your grade 3, grade 4, or grade 5 students to Times Tables and worksheets to make their multiplication/calculations easier.
+It is meant to help students understand how multiplication works and how it is repeated addition.
 It can be split into two sections, one being for ‘lots of’ model and one for ‘multiplied by’ model.

-Teachers should use multiplication worksheets to teach how multiplication is related to addition to help the students understand easily.
-Also, multiplication worksheets help students to be able to convert either a repeated addition into multiplication or a multiplication into repeated addition.
-These worksheets can be used for students in grade 3, grade 4, and grade 5.
+Teachers should use these worksheets to teach how multiplication is related to addition to help the students understand easily.
+Also, these sheets help students to be able to convert either a repeated addition into multiplication or a multiplication into repeated addition.
+They can be used for students in grade 3, grade 4, and grade 5.

 Multiplication Terms

-Here are the three important multiplication terms in a multiplication equation: the multiplier, the multiplicand, and the product.
+Here are the three important multiplication terms in an equation: the multiplier, the multiplicand, and the product.

 • Multiplicand: The multiplicand is the object in each group.
 It is also referred to as the number inside each group.